Sérgio Nascimento de Camargo: Biography

 Sérgio is the son of the writer Oswaldo de Camargo and brother of the cultural producer and musician Oswaldo de Camargo Filho, better known as Wadico Camargo.
 In November 2019, Sérgio replaced Vanderlei Lourenço as president of Fundação Cultural Palmares.

-Before taking the position at Fundação Palmares, Camargo worked as editor and reporter for vehicles such as Rádio Eldorado, CBN, Folha de São Paulo and Agência Estado.
+Before taking the position at Fundação Palmares, Camargo worked as editor and reporter for medias such as Rádio Eldorado, CBN, Folha de São Paulo and Agência Estado.